w3woody/OCTools/README.md

-# OCTools Branch "swift"

-This is an experimental branch which contains on-going work for adding Apple's [Swift](http://swift.org) programming language to the list of code generator back-ends to OCTools.

-The current stable release of the OCTools system is contained in the "master" branch.

 # OCTools

 A suite of tools which serve as a plug-in replacement for yacc and lex.
-The goal is to provide a (roughly) source compatible tool which can convert yacc and lex grammars into Objective C or C++ for building parsers that run on MacOS and iOS.
+The goal is to provide a (roughly) source compatible tool which can convert yacc and lex grammars into Objective C, C++ or Swift for building parsers that run on MacOS and iOS.

 The suite of tools include:

-*   [OCLex,](Docs/OCLex.md) a lexical analysis tool for generating text lexical parsers in Objective C.
+*   [OCLex,](Docs/OCLex.md) a lexical analysis tool for generating text lexical parsers in Objective C, C++ or Swift.
-*   [OCYacc,](Docs/OCYacc.md) a parser generator which generates a parser in Objective C.
+*   [OCYacc,](Docs/OCYacc.md) a parser generator which generates a parser in Objective C, C++ or Swift.

-Full documentation, including examples of using OCLex and OCYacc together in Objective C and C++, can be found here: [Using OCTools](http://htmlpreview.github.io/?https://github.com/w3woody/OCTools/blob/master/Docs/UsingOCTools.html)
+Full documentation, including examples of using OCLex and OCYacc together in Objective C, C++ and Swift, can be found here: [Using OCTools](http://htmlpreview.github.io/?https://github.com/w3woody/OCTools/blob/master/Docs/UsingOCTools.html)

 ---